aliyun/terraform-provider-alicloud/website/docs/r/nlb_server_group_server_attachment.html.markdown

 The following arguments are supported:
 * `description` - (Optional) The description of the servers.
 The description must be 2 to 256 characters in length, and can contain letters, digits, commas (,), periods (.), semicolons (;), forward slashes (/), at signs (@), underscores (_), and hyphens (-).
-* `port` - (Required, ForceNew) The port used by the backend server.
+* `port` - (Optional, ForceNew, Computed) The port used by the backend server.
 Valid values: 1 to 65535.
 * `server_group_id` - (Required, ForceNew) The ID of the server group.
 * `server_id` - (Required, ForceNew) The ID of the server.
   - If the server group type is Instance, set the ServerId parameter to the ID of an Elastic Compute Service (ECS) instance, an elastic network interface (ENI), or an elastic container instance.
 These backend servers are specified by Ecs, Eni, or Eci.